We have a wiener! Joey Chestnut eats 71 hot dogs for title

 In front of a crowd of fans and facing 17 opponents, the California native far exceeded his nearest competitors, but didn’t quite make or pass the 74-dog mark he reached in 2018.

-When asked how he felt after the contest, Chestnut, 35, said, “I feel like I should eat a couple more.
+When asked how he felt after the contest, Chestnut said “I feel like I should eat a couple more.”

-“I knew it was going to be close.
-I was trying hard and I was overstuffing my mouth and it wasn’t going down,” he said.
-“I just needed to find a way to move a little bit faster.
-I think it’s getting harder the older I get.”

-Miki Sudo won the women’s competition by chomping down 31 hot dogs.
+Miki Sudo had already won the women’s competition by chomping down 31 hot dogs.
+She said she felt “wonderful” as she walked off the stage.

 The 33-year-old fell short of her total last year of 37 frankfurters but earned her sixth consecutive title by easily beating runner-up Michelle Lesco, who wolfed down 26 hot dogs.